ARelaxedScholar/Mercury/README.md

 **License**: MIT | **Docs**

 ## Why?
 Because I could.
-And because Python is for the weak (Jk, I love you Python, <3).
+And because Python is for the weak
+#### (Jk, I love you Python, <3).

 You looked at PocketFlow and thought, "100 lines?
 That's cute.
 But is it *memory-safe*?"

 You crave the sweet agony of the borrow checker.
 You yearn for the moral superiority that comes with writing everything in Rust.
 You, my friend, are a true masochist.
 And this is the LLM framework for you.

-Mercury is a line-by-line, crate-by-painstaking-crate translation of PocketFlow into God's own programming language, Rust.
+Mercury is a line-by-line, crate-by-painstaking-crate translation of PocketFlow into the best programming language, Rust.

 ### Features:

 *   **Blazingly Fast?** Probably.
 I haven't benchmarked it.
 But it's in Rust, so it *feels* faster.
 *   **Zero Dependencies?** Laughed in Cargo.
 But we try to keep it minimal.
-*   **100 Lines?** I didn't count, but yeah, don't count on that one`.
+*   **100 Lines?** When you think about it, what is a 100?
+And what is a line...
+No.
 *   **Agentic Coding?** Let the compiler be your agent.
 It will tell you all the ways you've failed.

 ### Get Started (If You Dare)